WORK: LOGOS

 Inspired by the Balancing Rocks of Zimbabwe

-Thanks for letting me feature Theo’s logo on my website.
+Thanks for allowing me to showcase Theo’s logo on my website.

 Lifting the building industry

-One of my longest time clients Ellen Øiesvold Palsén is now CEO of the news-site and internet hub for the Norwegian Building industry.
-We created this logo together in 2021 when the business changed its name and rebranded.
-Through her business Ellen is working to lift the industry to new levels, which is implied by the upward arrow (can you see it?).
-She also wanted it to be understood that her business is run according to environmental friendly, “Green” standards.
-The sun was added by me.
-For someone who sign her e-mails with “Sunshine greetings” and is the light in the room wherever she fares, it wouldn’t do not to have a sun in her business’ logo.
+One of my long-time clients, Ellen Øiesvold Palsén, is now the CEO of a news site and internet hub for the Norwegian building industry.
+We collaborated on this logo in 2021 when the business underwent a name change and rebranding.
+Through her business, Ellen aims to elevate the industry to new heights, symbolized by the upward arrow (can you spot it?).
+She also wanted the logo to reflect her commitment to environmentally friendly, “green” standards.
+I added the sun as a personal touch.
+For someone who signs her emails with “Sunshine greetings” and brings light to every room she enters, it only felt right to include a sun in her business’s logo.

-After pondering it for quite some time, Laura Templeton, CEO of 30 Second Success finally asked me to redesign her logo in 2022.
+After much consideration, Laura Templeton, CEO of 30 Second Success, finally asked me to redesign her logo in 2022.

 (You know what you have, but you don’t know what you’ll get, right?)

-It was a very fun and enjoyable assignment, where we managed to keep so much expression of the old logo, while bringing to life a modern logo that meets the requirements of a logo in the digital age.
-I don’t think people have problems with recognizing the business.
-If you want to know how we went about it, see and read more here.
+This was a fun and rewarding project where we managed to retain much of the essence of the original logo while creating a modern design that meets the demands of the digital age.
+I’m confident the business remains instantly recognizable.
+If you’d like to learn more about our process, see and read more here.

-In 2022, Judy Kane asked me to redesign the logo for her business Aligned Consciousness.
-The main problem with the old logo, as she has realized, was that it did not withstand digital downscaling well.
-These days, we have to use our logos in so many different locations online, and the spot alotted to the logo often tiny.
+In 2022, Judy Kane asked me to redesign the logo for her business, Aligned Consciousness.
+The main problem with the old logo, as she realized, was that it did not withstand digital downscaling well.
+These days, we have to use our logos in so many different locations online, and the spot allotted to the logo is often tiny.
 If the logo consists of very small details and thin strokes, which was the case with Judy’s logo, it will literally disappear in small sizes.
-If you want to see how we went about making this logo more adepted to modern digital use, you can see and read more about it here.
+If you want to see how we went about making this logo more adapted to modern digital use, you can see and read more about it here.

 He recognized his business.

-When Geir Bodin trusted me to create a new logo for his business, “Bookingkoden” (The Booking Code), one specific idea immediately came to mind.
-Geir’s passion is bringing people together, he is the ultimate networker who keeps an eager eye on his network, brings the right people together, and – with great pleasure – checks them off on his list of “great matches.”
+When Geir Bodin entrusted me with creating a new logo for his business, “Bookingkoden” (The Booking Code), one specific idea immediately came to mind.
+Geir’s passion is bringing people together.
+He is the ultimate networker—always keeping a close eye on his connections, introducing the right people to one another, and, with great satisfaction, checking them off his list of “great matches.”
 Check!

-In Chapter One Bookdesign, Catherine works to design the insides of books!
-Have you ever considered that the pages in a book need designing?
+At Chapter One Bookdesign, Catherine specializes in designing the interiors of books!
+Have you ever considered that the pages of a book need designing?
 Oh, yes!
-I am sure you have experienced that some books are easy to read – the texts flow effortlessly into your eyes – while in other books the words seem to “stand in the way of themselves?”
+I’m sure you’ve noticed that some books are easy to read—the text flows effortlessly into your eyes—while in others, the words seem to “stand in their own way.”
 Catherine makes books beautifully easy to read.

 Charging abstract visuals with meaning